spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - EBS storage: **150 GB**
 - Tags: **Name = *your-username*-ci**
 - Security group: **jupyterhub-worker-sg**

-discuss how to use ssm to connect (link to ITSD docs)
+- Choose no key pair before launching

-**attach the worker sg to your CI-node to give it access to the EKS Private API endpoint needed for Terraform to complete normally.***
+TODO: discuss how to use ssm to connect (link to ITSD docs)

 **_Please remember to shut down the instance when not in use._**

 # Repository Overview